Harish-M-5/Codsoft-Intern-Task-1-Movie-Genre-Classification/README.md

 ---

+## 📈 Conclusion

-## This project successfully demonstrates how NLP and Machine Learning can be used to classify movie genres from textual descriptions.
+This project successfully demonstrates how NLP and Machine Learning can be used to classify movie genres from textual descriptions.
 It fulfills CodSoft Machine Learning Internship – Task 1 requirements and showcases practical ML implementation with a user-friendly interface.

 ---